Hari-Narayana-Rath/axiplat/extension/README.md

-# Age Gate Browser Extension
+# AXIPLAT Browser Extension

-This Chrome/Edge extension automatically intercepts Instagram navigation and redirects users to the age gate verification page if they haven't been verified.
+This Chrome/Edge extension automatically intercepts Instagram navigation and redirects users to the AXIPLAT verification page if they haven't been verified.

 ## Installation